Last Breath (2025 film): Plot

-Meanwhile, on the ship’s bridge, the crew look for solutions to the DPS’s malfunction.
+Meanwhile, on the ship's bridge, the crew look for solutions to the DPS's malfunction.
 They are unable to drop anchor due to their proximity to various gas lines: severing one would create an environmental catastrophe.
-With no other options, the captain and the first mate decide to manually operate the ship’s thrusters, preventing them from drifting even further away from the work site while a third crew member works to bypass the reboot process for the DPS.
+With no other options, the captain and the first mate decide to manually operate the ship's thrusters, preventing them from drifting even further away from the work site while a third crew member works to bypass the reboot process for the DPS.

 Yuasa makes it back to the bell and regroups with Allcock.
-On the bridge, another crewmember using an Remotely Operated Underwater Vehicle (ROV) is able to locate Lemons.
+On the bridge, another crewmember using a remotely operated underwater vehicle (ROV) is able to locate Lemons.
 He is able to observe that Lemons is still alive, but has fallen unconscious and is showing symptoms of oxygen deprivation.
 He attempts to rescue Lemons with the ROV, but is unable to lift him as Lemons had fastened himself to the manifold to avoid being swept away by the undersea currents.

 The crew are able to reboot the DPS and reposition over the work site.
 Yuasa is able to redeploy from the bell and rescue Lemons, whose oxygen ran out 29 minutes prior.
 Allcock brings Lemons aboard the bell and performs mouth-to-mouth resuscitation, after which Lemons begins breathing again.
 Yuasa reenters the bell, and he and Allcock both attempt to communicate with an unresponsive Lemons, who appears to have suffered severe brain damage as a result of prolonged oxygen deprivation.
 Just as the two divers begin to accept that they were too late, Lemons begins to speak and respond normally.

 The rotation is aborted and Lemons recuperates in the saturation chamber during the voyage home.
 Back at port, he parts ways with Allcock and Yuasa before journeying home and reuniting with his fiancée, revealing to her what happened.

 In an epilogue, the audience is told that Lemons suffered no lasting mental or physical impairment as a result of the incident, with experts unable to explain the reasons for his survival.
 Lemons, Yuasa, and Allcock returned to work three weeks later to finish the job they started.